 Animations for the player character also feel a bit off.
-For some reason I found that once I left the hive pushing to the left or right on the left analog stick would result in the bee lurching off-centre, as though the animations hadn’t been properly joined up.
+For some reason, I found that once I left the hive pushing to the left or right on the left analogue stick would result in the bee lurching off-centre, as though the animations hadn’t been properly joined up.
 I can’t tell whether this was deliberate or not, but it doesn’t feel good.

 I didn’t notice any severe frame-rate drops on the base PS4 version.
 Although I would hesitate to say that game runs smoothly.

 On the plus side, the general presentation of the game is lovely.
 The intro cutscene is beautifully animated, and the paintings which populate the loading screens are wonderful (and belong in a better game).